 - Warm the milk and butter together and check the temperature to get it between 110° and 115° just like you did for the yeast.
 Use the microwave for this step and check it in 15 second increments until you get to the desired temperature.Pour this into the flour mixture.

 - When the yeast is bloomed add that into the mixing bowl.
 Mix everything together on slow for about a minute so that it starts to combine.
 Scrape down the sides.
 Then mix on medium for 3-4 more minutes.
+I can't stress this enough that you need to let it mix for quite a while so that the flour can absorb all the liquid.
 You want it smooth with no clumps.
 It will be a very sticky consistency, but it still needs to hold it's shape (somewhat).

 - Warm up your proofing area to get it to about 100° Fahreneheit.